scaredvc/revAMP/README.md

 A modern, redesigned parking application for UC Davis that provides real-time parking zone information and interactive mapping capabilities.

+**⚠️ Educational Project Disclaimer**: This is an educational project for learning purposes.
+The application scrapes parking data from UC Davis's public parking services.
+Users should be aware of the university's terms of service and data usage policies.

 ## 🚗 Project Overview

-revAMP is a full-stack web application that improves upon UC Davis's current parking system by offering:
+revAMP is a full-stack web application that demonstrates modern web development techniques by creating an improved interface for UC Davis parking information:

-- **Interactive Parking Map**: Real-time visualization of parking zones around UC Davis
+- **Interactive Parking Map**: Visualization of parking zones around UC Davis
 - **Zone Information**: Detailed descriptions and information for each parking zone
 - **Modern UI/UX**: Clean, responsive design built with Next.js and Tailwind CSS
-- **Real-time Data**: Live parking zone data from UC Davis parking services
+- **Educational Purpose**: Demonstrates API integration, web scraping, and full-stack development

 ## 🏗️ Architecture